Wednesday, 30 October 2024

 All these failings lead to social "infamy," to disgraceful and appalling behavior.
 In his own case, they have led to disillusion.
 "I have been mistaken in my public and private hopes, calculating others from myself, and calculating wrong; always disappointed where I placed most reliance; the dupe of friendship, and the fool of love."
 He asks, has all this not given him reason "to hate and despise myself?
 Indeed I do; and chiefly for not having hated and despised the world enough."

 Perhaps these were the words of a bitter old man, who spent his last years in poverty.
 His two marriages had failed.
 He found it difficult to make a living due to his radical ideas and critiques of influential people.
-Or perhaps he had perceived an inconvenient truth about human nature, one that helps explain the failure of "the acme of Creation" to establish a world of peace and justice.
+Or perhaps he had discovered an inconvenient truth about human nature, one that helps explain the failure of "the acme of Creation" to establish a world of peace and justice.

 If you enjoyed this post and would like to become a follower of my blog, just click on the blue "FOLLOW" button on the right side of the first page.
 Below there you can also find my previous posts.
 Thanks!

-Tuesday 1 October 2024
+Tuesday, 1 October 2024

 An 18th century Trump: Jonathan Wild, Thief and Thieftaker.